 SNHN will keep records of any such use and disclosure.
 Information may only be disclosed to a responsible person (as described under the Privacy Act 1988).

-If information is to be used for a secondary or unrelated purpose, such as service evaluation, further consent is not required provided that the data will be de-identified i.e. elements of the data will be removed or substituted to ensure that an individual’s identity cannot be readily determined or recognised.
+If information is to be used for a secondary or unrelated purpose, such as service evaluation, SNHN will obtain further consent unless the data will be de-identified i.e. elements of the data will be removed or substituted to ensure that an individual’s identity cannot be readily determined or recognised.